 Ruaha National Park

 Ruaha is one of Tanzania's best-kept safari secrets.
 It is remote and expensive to get to (it requires a flight from Dar) but once there, you can enjoy some of the most amazing scenery and game viewing without the crowds that you encounter on the northern safari circuit.
-The park is huge but most of the wildlife concentrates along the Ruaha River, especially during the dry season (from June to October).
-The park is home to an incredible variety of wildlife, including healthy populations of lions, leopard, cheetah, wild dogs and hyenas.
+The park is huge but most of the wildlife concentrates along the Ruaha River, especially during the dry season from June to October.
+The park is home to an incredible variety of wildlife, including healthy populations of lion, leopard, cheetah, wild dog and hyena.

 The Wild West